tensorchord/pgvecto.rs-docs/src/admin/logical_replication.md

-# Setting up logical replication
+# Logical replication

-Logical replication is a method of replicating data objects and their changes, based upon their replication identity (usually a primary key).
-It is often used in migration, Change Data Capture(CDC), and fine-grained database integration and access control.
+Logical replication is a feature in PostgreSQL that enables the replication of individual database objects or a subset of data from one PostgreSQL database to another.

-In this article, we will introduce how to set logical replication for pgvecto.rs index.
-Even if the source index instance goes down, you can still query the target database using the index.
+With logical replication, you can selectively replicate specific tables, databases, or even specific rows based on predefined replication rules.
+This provides more flexibility compared to physical replication, where the entire database cluster is replicated.
+It allows you to design custom replication topologies and replicate only the data that is necessary for your use case.

-## Deploying PostgreSQL Clusters
+We will show you how to use logical replication to replicate data from one PostgreSQL database to another.

-In this tutorial, we will use docker compose to deploy two PostgreSQL clusters.
+## Deploy source and target PostgreSQL clusters

 ``` shell
 $ echo 'version: "3.7"